AjayAdit/Unet_Former_Plus_Plus/README.md

 # UAVid UNetFormer Baseline (GeoSeg)

 This repo contains our UNetFormer baseline on the UAVid-v1 dataset using the GeoSeg framework.

+Clone this repo and follow the steps git clone git@github.com:AjayAdit/Unet_Former-.git cd uavid-unetformer-baseline

 ## Setup